shaikhmaaz136/FetchMatchAI/README.md

 - The tool should also return the score that was used to measure the similarity of the text input with each offer

 **The submission must include:**
-- A link to a Github repository containing your code
+- A link to a GitHub repository containing your code
 - A link to a hosted version of your tool (if applicable)
 - A brief writeup of your approach to the problem, including any assumptions you made and any tradeoffs you considered
 - Instructions on how to run your tool locally, if applicable